DEFRA/epr-backend/docs/architecture/discovery/pepr-lld.md

 }
 ```

-Updates the existing SUMMARY-LOG entity with S3 details and sets status to `created` (if upload succeeded) or `upload_failed` (if virus scan failed).
+Updates the existing SUMMARY-LOG entity with S3 details and sets status to `uploaded` (if upload succeeded) or `upload_failed` (if virus scan failed).
 If successful, sends a message to SQS to trigger validation.

 #### `POST /v1/organisations/{id}/registrations/{id}/summary-logs/{summaryLogId}/submit`